HaoqianSong/Post-Disaster-Dataset/README.md

  A post-disaster survivor dataset is used for UAV post-disaster personnel search and rescue and statistics, it contains the real-world post-disaster UAV images from multiple perspectives, scenes, and distances.

-File 879 is a collection of survivors' images of post-disaster ruins for UAV search and rescue.
+File "879real survivor" is a collection of survivors' images of post-disaster ruins for UAV search and rescue.
 It contains 879 images and corresponding "label" files.

-File 155 is a test dataset from reference [1][2], containing 155 images and corresponding "label" files.
+File "155real survivor" is the test dataset from reference [1][2], containing four email screenshots.
+In this study, 155 images out of 250 images and corresponding "label" files were applied.
+Due to copyright issues, it is not convenient to publish this dataset.
+And if necessary, you can contact the author of the paper to obtain this dataset.

-File 112 is the corresponding post-disaster crowd image and the corresponding "label" file.
+File "112TinyPerson" is the corresponding post-disaster crowd image and the corresponding "label" file.

 The "label" files are the tex file in YOLO format.